coffeedoc/codo/README.md

   get age: -> @_age
 ```

 If you follow this convention, they will be shown in the generated documentation.
+You can use the `@property` tag to
+declare a return value.

 ### Method overloading